-Allergic rhinitis is a group of symptoms affecting the nose.
+Allergic rhinitis is a diagnosis associated with a group of symptoms affecting the nose.
 These symptoms occur when you breathe in something you are allergic to, such as dust, animal dander, or pollen.
 Symptoms can also occur when you eat a food that you are allergic to.

 This article focuses on allergic rhinitis due to plant pollens.
 This type of allergic rhinitis is commonly called hay fever or seasonal allergy.